MicrosoftDocs/azure-docs/articles/data-factory/how-to-invoke-ssis-package-managed-instance-agent.md

 ## Cancel SSIS package execution
-To cancel package execution from an Azure SQL Managed Agent job, take the following steps instead of directly stopping the agent job.
+To cancel package execution from an Azure SQL Managed Instance Agent job, take the following steps instead of directly stopping the agent job:

 1. Find your SQL agent **jobId** from **msdb.dbo.sysjobs**.
 1. Find the corresponding SSIS **executionId** based on the job ID, by using this query: